planetfederal/exchange-documentation/docs/user-guide/discovery.md

 ###Transactions

-Resgisrty's CSW service, powered by pycsw, has the ability to process CSW Harvest and Transaction requests (CSW-T).
+Registry's CSW service, powered by pycsw, has the ability to process CSW Harvest and Transaction requests (CSW-T).

 ###Supported Resource types
 For transactions and harvesting, pycsw supports the following metadata resource types by default: